 As cool crisp nights begin to make outdoor excursions more bearable, fun fall-themed activities for families to enjoy seem to pop up all over.
-You can choose to engage in traditional favorites such as apple picking and harvest festivals, or go on an adventure, exploring a corn maze as a family.
+You can choose traditional favorites such as apple picking, pumpkin picking, or enjoying the fall colors or go on an adventure, exploring a corn maze as a family.

 The corn maze at this farm contains over 2.5 miles of paths, bridges, and clues across five-acres in the Amazing Maise Maze, designed each year by Don Frantz and the American Maze Company.
 Choose different challenge levels based on how quickly they would like to complete the maze, which may take anywhere from 20 minutes to several hours.
 On Friday and Saturday nights in the fall, visitors can bring their own flashlight and tour the maze in the dark.
 Other activities available include wagon rides, barnyard animals, play areas, pumpkin picking, and many edible treats.
-The farm is open Tuesday to Friday, 10 AM - 5 PM and Saturdays 10 AM–7 PM.
+The farm is open Thursdays 10 AM - 5 PM and Fridays and Saturdays 10 AM - 10 PM.

 This year's maze at Hellerick's features a farm animal theme.
 Photo courtesy of Hellerick's Farm's Facebook page